 These facets are used:

-When dfdl:lengthKind=”implicit”.
+When dfdl:lengthKind=”implicit” and type is xs:string or xs:hexBinary.
 In that case the length is given by the value of xs:maxLength.
-In this case minLength if specified is required to be equal to maxLength (schema definition error otherwise).
+In this case xs:minLength is required to be equal to maxLength (schema definition error otherwise).

 For validation of variable length string elements.

-It is a processing error when a fixed-length string is found to have a number of characters not equal to the fixed number.
-For example, if a fixed-length string also has delimiters we might be able to successfully separate it from the surrounding elements depending on the delimiter specifications; however, if the length of the fixed-length string is not equal to the number specified as the fixed length then it is a processing error (not simply a validation error).